MathiasRenner/invoiceninja-docker/README.md

 Start & stop
 --------------
-- To start InvoiceNinja, just run `instart`
+- To start InvoiceNinja, just run `instart` from a terminal.
 - To stop it: `instop`